 AAB including A in ChemistryFind out if you are eligible for a contextual offer

-D*DD in Applied Science BTEC National Level 3 Extended Diploma, with Distinctions in six specified Chemistry units.Find out more about our BTEC entry requirements
+D*DD in Applied Science BTEC National Level 3 Extended Diploma with Distinctions in five required Chemistry units, plus A in A-level Mathematics (or equivalent).Find out more about our BTEC entry requirements

 International Baccalaureate Diploma

 38 points overall with 18 at Higher Level, including 6 at Higher Level in Chemistry